Our Story: 1975-2025

 Treasurer and Principal Trombone – Clive Preston

-Clive has played trombone for almost 50 years in orchestras, brass bands and wind bands and has been with the Barnes Concert Band since 2002 – one of the longest-serving members.
-He also plays with the Richmond Orchestra.
+Clive has played trombone for over 50 years in orchestras, brass bands and wind bands and has been with the Barnes Concert Band since 2002 – one of the longest-serving members.
+He also plays with the Richmond Orchestra and occasionally deps with other ensembles.
 Clive’s professional life was in the City, working in IT – playing in the Band was always a welcome relief!
-He volunteers with Christian Aid, the Museum of Army Music and the Museum of Richmond.
+He is a trustee at the Museum of Richmond and volunteers as a tour guide and roll librarian at the Musical Museum in Brentford.
 The Band are hugely grateful to Clive as he chases subs, balances the books, guides us expertly through music administration – and Daryle waits with bated breath to find out how much he has to spend on our new repertoire.

-Website Manager and Flute – Liz Holden Bithell
+Website Manager & Flute – Liz Holden Bithell

 BCB Secretary and Bassoon – Susie Herman

 Life begins at …50.
 Well, that’s when Susie took up the bassoon, after years in a houseful of harps, harpsichords, cellos (her children’s) – and a huge collection of percussion instruments amassed during 15 years running Muzsika, a Family Music Centre in North London.
-(Many of these instruments have now gone to their new home at Great Ormond Street Hospital, where in January this year, Katya Herman set up its first full-time Music Therapy department. https://petersonfamilyfoundation.org/great-ormond-childrens/.)
+(Many of these instruments have now gone to their new home at Great Ormond Street Hospital, where her daughter Katya established its first full-time Music Therapy department.
 A chance meeting with other reed-warbling enthusiasts at a Guildhall Double Reed Day opened up a whole new sound world including the Palace Band, the Bloomsbury Wind Ensemble – as well as opportunities to play in care homes and community centres, to busk on the South Bank, and to be a member of the You, Me Bum Bum Train Orchestra (quite an experience!)
-Crossing the Thames to live in Barnes was a good move – how wonderful it is to play in the Barnes Concert Band gigs.
+Upping sticks and moving south of the Thames opened yet more doors ~ to the wonderful Barnes Concert Band and its ever-increasing mini band and ensemble offshoots, and to the Barn Elms Allotments.
+A seven year waiting list for the latter, but an immediate and warm welcome from the BCB ~ even though I didn’t play the euphonium, tuba or French horn!

 *